 “You do not rise to the level of your goals.
 You fall to the level of your systems.”

-Ontological coaching addresses the “who” by helping clients examine their existing systems.
-This approach focuses on helping clients upgrade to a stronger operating system.
+Ontological coaching addresses the “who” by helping clients examine their existing system.
+This system is the dynamic interplay between the three domains.
+Ontological coaching explicitly focus on the “Way of being” to help clients upgrade to a stronger operating system.

 What’s the relevance of Ontological Coaching for organizations?